Russian Church in Qazvin, Iran

-Cantor Church, the Russian Church or the Bell Tower is one of the Religious Qazvin attractions.
-It is not an old structure, but it is important because it’s the only Russian orthodox church in Qazvin city.
-Because no Russian Orthodox follower lives in Qazvin city, Russian church holds no ceremonies and today it is transformed into one of Qazvin attractions.
+Cantor Church, the Russian Church, or the Bell Tower is one of the Religious Qazvin attractions.
+It is not an old structure, but it is important because it’s the only Russian Orthodox church in Qazvin city.
+Because no Russian Orthodox follower lives in Qazvin city, the Russian church holds no ceremonies and today it is transformed into one of Qazvin’s attractions.

-So, follow this article from Iran Travel Guide Center on the Russian Church, In order to find out more about this smallest of Qazvin attraction.
+So, follow this article from the Iran Travel Guide Center on the Russian Church, To find out more about the smallest of Qazvin attractions.

 Overlook of Russian Church in Qazvin

-Accessibility: in order to get to Russian church, you can take city buses to either Azadi square stop, or Mellat park.
-The Church then will be within your walking distance.
-There is no subway in Qazvin like Tehran metro or even bus rapid transit network in Iran.
+Accessibility: in order to get to the Russian church, you can take city buses to either Azadi Square stop or Mellat Park.
+The Church then will be within walking distance.
+There is no subway in Qazvin like the Tehran metro or even the bus rapid transit network in Iran.

 Phone number: +98 910 089 6602

-Qazvin attraction list is a long and rich one.
+Qazvin’s attraction list is a long and rich one.
 If you are into historical buildings and structures, you won’t run out of options among them.
 The Russian church in Qazvin is one of the religious attractions in Qazvin.
-It was built by the hands of the Russian occupying forces during the second world war.
+It was built by the hands of the Russian occupying forces during the Second World War.

-Because this land previously to the establishment of the church was the Headquarters for Russian troops stationed in Qazvin city, this building is also called by the name of Cantor (Russian for “center”) church and the Bell tower, because of its tall bell tower.
+Because this land prior to the establishment of the church was the Headquarters for Russian troops stationed in Qazvin city, this building is also called the name of Cantor (Russian for “center”) church and the Bell Tower, because of its tall bell tower.

 It is the smallest church existing in Iran, and one of the three churches in Qazvin city but the other two are not open for visit.

-At the entrance of the church, with is facing the west, there is a small grave yard with two small graves, belonging to a Russian pilot and an engineer.
+At the entrance of the church, which faces the west, there is a small graveyard with two small graves, belonging to a Russian pilot and an engineer.

-Today, although no ceremony or prayer sessions take place in this church anymore, but Russian Orthodox church in Qazvin is a hub for people and visitors, in order to gain some information about Russian Architecture, The Russian Orthodox Church and their customs.
+Today, although no ceremony or prayer sessions take place in this church anymore, but Russian Orthodox church in Qazvin is a hub for people and visitors, to gain some information about Russian Architecture, The Russian Orthodox Church, and their customs.

-There’s also a gallery of local artists handmade jewelry available inside the building, giving them the opportunity to express their goods to travelers, as well as the local visitors.
+There’s also a gallery of local artists’ handmade jewelry available inside the building, allowing them to express their goods to travelers, as well as local visitors.

 No comment